-- Slice into 4-6 pieces and freeze individual portions for quick breakfasts and lunches
+- Slice chorizo breakfast casserole into 4-6 pieces and freeze individual portions for quick breakfasts and lunches.

 - Other great add-ins: onion, bell peppers, spinach, canned diced tomatoes, cheese, zucchini, etc. Use what you have in the fridge.

-- Great toppings: salsa, avocado, cilantro, tomatoes, guacamole, sour cream, or serve with a tortilla.
+- Great toppings: salsa, avocado, cilantro, tomatoes, guacamole, sour cream, or serve your slice of chorizo breakfast casserole with a tortilla.

 Yes, it's a great way to a quick meal.
 Slice it up into individual servings, and then freeze on a baking sheet until frozen and place in a large freezer bag OR freeze in individual servings.

 Place a serving of the casserole on a microwave safe plate and microwave for up to 60 seconds, or until warm.
 (Microwaving times may vary depending on individual microwave capabilities).
 Eat immediately.

 - Stuff your slice of chorizo breakfast casserole into a baguette or between a couple slices of bread for a quick lunch or dinner (yes, you can eat it outside of breakfast-time).